 1. Measure how long you’ll need your cord.

 Hold your light fixture up to the ceiling and measure the length of cord you’ll need from there.
 Then add about 6 inches to that length and cut your cord there.

 2. Cut off the outer layer of insulation.

 Using your utility knife, cut the outer layer (insulation) off about 5 inches down from the newly cut end.
 Make sure you’re cutting through the outer layer only and not the wires inside!

 You’ll now have lots of fuzzy strings and paper exposed–like in the third picture above.
 Cut all the paper and strings away at your 5″ mark, leaving only the inner black coated wire, the white wire and a copper wire (if there is one).

-3. Cut the outer layer off of your black and white wires.
+3. Cut the outer layer of insulation off of your black and white wires.

 Using your wire cutters, cut off the black and white coatings from your inner wires.
 You only need about a half-inch of the copper wires exposed.

 Be very careful not to cut into the wires, only cut off the insulation.
 If you’re not sure which gauge to use on your wire strippers, start with the larger holes to be safe and work your way down until it cuts through the outer layer.

 That’s it!
 Your plug-in light should look exactly like a hard-wired one.
 (See the comparison in the last photo above.)